 Floating the topsides out: as the Vulcan hammers install the piles, the next step waits on the barge.
 Installation by Global Marine in September 1996.

 Supply barges were an essential element in the marine construction process, bringing materials and equipment to keep the process going.
 Both hammers and pipe loaded up this barge.
 In the centre is a Menck hammer; Menck was Vulcan's chief competitor for the offshore market.
 Since this was 1976, the Menck hammer was decorated in a patriotic way for the U.S. Bicentennial, but this could not change the fact that the Vulcan 3100 was the only American hammer on the barge.
+(Click here for more information on Menck offshore steam hammers.)

 A diagram illustrating the difference between the Vulcan (moving piston) and Menck (fixed piston) steam hammer construction.
 On the Vulcan (left) hammer, the "stroke control bar" is in reality the ram key, and the "exhaust port and valve" doesn't exist on a Vulcan hammer, both handled through the "control valve."
 This is a reminder that equipment details sometimes escape the civil engineers, even though their livlihood depends upon the equipment operating properly.